jacklul/openvr_fsr/README.md

 Modified OpenVR DLL with AMD FidelityFX SuperResolution Upscaler
 ---

+**This fork allows you to move the sweet spot via offset variables.**

 This modified openvr_api.dll allows you to apply [FidelityFX SuperResolution](https://gpuopen.com/fidelityfx-superresolution/) upscaling to many SteamVR games, as long as they use D3D11.